dtmutsvanga/FixedMemoryAlloc/README.md

 # FixedMemoryAlloc
 C library of a block memory allocator.
 The allocator allows allocating and freeing one fixed size block from a static memory pool.
+The block and pool sizes are fixed during program execution, but are configurable during project build.
+The library is adapted to work on Embedded platforms of various bit depths.
+The allocator should work correctly in programs with RTOS preemptive multitasking due to the inclusion of a boolean mutex variable, which can be relaced .